Canon T5i vs Olympus E-PL5

 It is notable that the T5i has a microphone port, which is missing on the E-PL5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T5i and the E-PL5 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the E-PL5 have been discontinued, but can regularly be found used on ebay.
 The E-PL5 was replaced by the Olympus E-PL6, while the T5i was followed by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T5i and E-PL5 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Olympus E-PL5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Olympus E-PL5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.